The VideoTexture Module: bge.texture¶

 bge.texture module allows you to manipulate textures during the game.

 Several sources for texture are possible: video files, image files, video capture,

 memory buffer, camera render or a mix of that.

 The video and image files can be loaded from the Internet using a URL instead of a file name.

 In addition, you can apply filters on the images before sending them to the GPU,

-allowing video effect: blue screen, color band, gray, normal map.
+allowing video effect: blue screen, gradient, gray, normal map.

 bge.texture uses FFmpeg to load images and videos.

 All the formats and codecs that FFmpeg supports are supported by

 - video4linux capture card (this includes many webcams)